jhupiterz/research-analytics/README.md

 * Industry workers (small and medium businesses and corporations)
 * Students

-*direct consumers (i.e. producers and readers)
+* *direct consumers (i.e. producers and readers)

-Each group has specific needs that have to be precisely identified through in-depth research.
+Each group has specific needs that have to be precisely identified through in-depth market research.

 ## 4. Main tasks

 To ensure consistent and healthy growth of the project, five main tasks have been identified:

-* Researching ------------------ all processes related to acquiring knowledge
+* Researching -------------------- all processes related to acquiring knowledge (from KPIs to market research)
-* Coding ----------------------- development of the software’s backend
+* Backend ------------------------ development of the software’s backend
-* UI & UX ---------------------- development of the software’s frontend
+* UI & UX ------------------------ development of the software’s frontend
-* Building data infrastructure --- set up of the data infrastructures and pipelines
+* Data infrastructure ------------ set up of the data infrastructures and pipelines
-* Outreaching ------------------ all processes related to outreach activities (i.e. marketing, funding etc.)
+* Outreaching ------------------- all processes related to outreach activities (i.e. marketing, funding etc.)